 Stand up and SAY something Nice, you will be sorry if you didn’t.

 We have, like most folks, seen our share of friends, neighbors, and family pass on to the other side.
-Never gets easier, and certainly, it’s not something you get used to.
+Never gets any easier, and certainly, it’s not something you get used to.
 In some cases, the guilt sets in should have said something, done something different.

-I will never have that time back again to say what you should have said
+I will never have that special time back again, never to say what you should have said.

-Many years back, a complete family, good friends of ours, died in a house fire.
-I do remember at the funeral and the service like it was yesterday.
+Many years back, a complete family, good friends of ours, perished in a house fire.
+I remember the funeral and the service like it was yesterday.
 As I’m making my way outside to compose my self, maybe shed a few tears.
 I should have gone up front to say a few words, I should have in front of all those people said a few kind words, but chose not to.

 Outside these 2 young fellas were joking and laughing.
 I said to the one young man, this a very bad time to be making funnies.